xiaohan2012/daily-reading/august/tadw.md

 - take one of the two factor matrices
 - factor it further into a feature matrix and another smaller matrix
+  - this actualy give us two representations for each node
+  - this paper concatenate them into length `2k` vector

 benefits: